rishujohn100-cell/demo/replit.md

 ## Overview

 TeeDesign Studio is a full-stack e-commerce application that allows customers to browse and purchase T-shirts while offering a built-in design studio for creating custom designs.
-The platform includes an admin panel for product and order management, user authentication, shopping cart functionality, and a comprehensive wishlist system.
+The platform includes comprehensive user and admin functionality with features like product catalog, custom design tools, shopping cart, order management, and user authentication.
+The application supports both customer-facing features (browsing, designing, purchasing) and administrative features (product management, order tracking, user management).

 ## User Preferences